-As against an influential theoretical tradition, the research programme does not limit its perspective to the visual mode of documentary practice and likewise does not privilege a particular medium (for instance, the cinematic).
-Picture, text and sound can enter into many different reciprocal relations of authentication, in order to produce a documentary effect.
-The documentary procedure and style are, above all, employed when sciences (often in the context of highly specific institutional requirements) are dealing with the production and classification of “human facts” (affects, modes of behaviour, social connections).
-They raise questions about the truth and/or objectivity of what is documented and about the function of formulas and protocols and/or standards that regulate the documentary relation, as well as about the relationship of various documentary modes, archiving techniques and access to documents.
+The research programme is guided by the hypothesis that the specific authority of documentary practices becomes describable if we examine the operations which, in the framework of different institutions and practices, arrange elements of visual, textual and audio media in specific ways, in order to control the readability, the expressive value, the distribution logics and the power effects of what is documented.
+Contrary to an influential theoretical tradition, the research programme explicitly does not limit its perspective to the visual mode of documentary practice, nor does it privilege a particular medium (e.g. film).
+Image, text and sound can enter into a range of different relations of mutual authentication to produce a documentary effect.
+Processes and styles of documentary practice are also deployed when academic disciplines (often in the context of quite specific institutional requirements) study the production and classification of ‘human facts’ (emotions, behaviours, social connections).
+They raise questions about the truth or objectivity of what is documented, about the function of forms and protocols or standards that regulate the documentary reference, and about the relationship between different documentary modes, the techniques of archiving, access to the documents and the circulation of documents.

-In the investigative period covered by the research group, figures and programmatics of documentary excess are constantly encountering figures and programmatics of documentary privation.
-One of the basic assumptions of the research programme is that this dialectic is, as a whole, constitutive for the history and theory of documentary practice.
-Thus, at the latest since the cultural establishment of analog technology media in the second half of the 19th century (and hence long before the rise of the current digitally-based regime of recording and control), powerful documentary utopias and dystopias are to be found, which invoke the possibility of a total audio-visual datafication of reality.
-On the other hand, a variety of forms of blocking and retraction of this excess can be observed for the various media of documentary reference: Documentary excess is inseparable from the experience of a certain privation.
-The claim to the maximum “realism” of a representation is pervaded by the moments and effects of an unavoidable or intentionally-created de-realisation.
+In both theoretical and media history terms, the intensity of documentary recording is supported by reflexive knowledge, which allows observation of the forms and programmes of documentary recording.
+In the period studied by the research group, figures and programmes of documentary excess repeatedly come into contact with those of documentary privation.
+One of the basic assumptions of the research programme is that this dialectic is constitutive of the history and theory of documentary practices.
+Since the cultural establishment of analogue technology media in the second half of the 19th century, if not before (that is, long before the threshold of the present digitally based regime of recording and control), powerful utopias or dystopias of documentary practice have been evolving, promising a complete transformation of reality into audiovisual data.
+Conversely, various forms of blocking and withdrawal of this excess can be observed for the different media of documentary reference: documentary excess is inseparable from the experience of privation.
+Any claim to a highly ‘realistic’ representation is pervaded by elements and effects of an unavoidable or deliberately produced ‘derealization’.